Some questions you may have regarding WEB4J are answered below.

 Can I implement translation using one JSP per language, if necessary?
 Yes.

 How do I upload files?
-Needs a third party tool, such as Apache FileUpload.
+Use Servlet 3.0, if available.
+If not, you need a third party tool, such as Apache FileUpload.

 Can I serve binary files?
 Yes.